JamesLinus/simple2d/README.md

 git clone --recursive https://github.com/simple2d/simple2d.git
 ```

-To keep the size of this repository small, [Git submodules](https://git-scm.com/book/en/Git-Tools-Submodules) are used to reference [test media](https://github.com/simple2d/test_media) and [Windows dependencies](https://github.com/simple2d/windows-deps).
+To keep the size of this repository small, [Git submodules](https://git-scm.com/book/en/Git-Tools-Submodules) are used to reference [test media](https://github.com/simple2d/test_media) and [dependencies](https://github.com/simple2d/deps).
 The `--recursive` flag ensures submodules are initialize and updated when this repo is cloned.
 If you happened to clone this repo without the `--recursive` flag, you can still initialize and update submodules with:

 ```bash
 git submodule init